HArars/experimental_protocol_llm_to_server/README.md

-# ProtocolLLM
+# Protocol LLM

 ProtocolLLM is a Python-based framework for handling terminal-PC communication for the Large Language Model (LLM) protocol.
-It provides a standardized interface for managing tasks, executing commands, and handling session-based interactions.

 An **experimental !!** LLM-PC protocol